Jo Nattawut: Move to the United States and career resurgence

 Jo moved to the United States in early 2013.
 He first lived in Colorado, where he fell in love with snowboarding.
 He moved to Atlanta, Georgia in late 2013, where he taught kickboxing and Muay Thai classes.

+Lion Fight

 In the United States, Jo fought for Lion Fight, an American Muay Thai organization based in Las Vegas.
 Nattawut's first fight was with one week's notice, at Lion Fight 17 against Cosmo Alexandre.
 Jo won by split decision.
 Nattawut's next fight was infamously taken on 24 hours notice against Sean Kearney at Lion Fight 19.
 He ended up winning the fight by unanimous decision.

 At Lion Fight 22, Jo Nattawut defeated Salah Khalifa to win the Lion Fight Super Welterweight Championship.
 He would go on to successfully defend the super welterweight title 5 times: Charlie Peters at Lion Fight 24, Cedric Manhoef at Lion Fight 28, Hasan Toy at Lion Fight 33, Kengsiam Nor Sripueng at Lion Fight 35, and Petchtanong Banchamek at Lion Fight 37.
 He also defeated fellow Thai expatriate fighter Malaipet Sasiprapa at Lion Fight 32 to win the Lion Fight Middleweight Championship.